ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The owner of the domain "example.com" has deployed SPF and DKIM on its messaging infrastructure.
-The owner wishes to begin using DMARC with a policy that will solicit aggregate feedback from receivers without affecting how the messages are processed, in order to:
+The owner wishes to begin using DMARC with a policy that will solicit aggregate feedback from Mail Receivers without affecting how the messages are processed, in order to:

 *  Confirm that its legitimate messages are authenticating correctly